youpage/angular2-flights2/README.md

 3. Run `npm start` to start the server and launch the app

+## Running the Application in production

+Follow 1, 2, 3 then

-4. RUn `npm bundle.js --prod` to bundle it in /dist/bundle.min.js Modify index.html as per comments to run the bundle
+4. Run `npm run bundle:prod` to bundle it in /dist/bundle.min.js

+5. Modify index.html as per comments to run the bundle

+# Remove transcripts

+- Run `npm run clean:tsc`

+# Run unit tests

+- Run `npm run test`